micheles/decorator/documentation.rst

 The worse case is shown by the following example::

  $ cat performance.sh
- python -m timeit -s "
+ python3 -m timeit -s "
  from decorator import decorator

  @decorator